Loading

 Separate Ordinance — Not in Zoning Code

 BTR bans in Georgia municipalities are typically enacted as standalone ordinances — not amendments to the zoning code.
 A developer reading the base zoning code finds SF-residential uses permitted.
 The BTR prohibition requires a search of the full municipal code and administrative ordinances.
-Standard zoning lookups miss it entirely.
+Base zoning-code lookups miss it entirely.

 The Failed Remedy